Jimmy Kimmel: Early life

 He attended P.S.
-236 elementary school before the family moved to Las Vegas when he was nine years old, where he befriended his neighbor Cleto Escobedo III, who would go on to be the bandleader on Jimmy Kimmel Live!
+236 elementary school before the family moved, when Kimmel was nine years old, to Las Vegas, where he befriended his neighbor Cleto Escobedo III, who would go on to be the bandleader on Jimmy Kimmel Live!
 He graduated from Ed W. Clark High School and attended the University of Nevada, Las Vegas (UNLV), for one year before his family moved to Arizona.
 He attended Arizona State University for the 1985–86 academic year and left without graduating.
 He received an honorary degree from UNLV in 2013.

 Kimmel's uncle, Frank Potenza ("Uncle Frank"), appeared on Jimmy Kimmel Live! as a regular from 2003 until he died in 2011.
 His cousin Sal Iacono performed Kimmel's former co-hosting duties during the last season of Win Ben Stein's Money and then became a writer and sketch performer on Jimmy Kimmel Live!
 His Aunt Chippy (Concetta Potenza) is also a featured part of the show.
 His brother Jonathan works on the show as a director.
 His sister, Jill, is a comedian.